 Flags should be supported on a full 'wet' workable mix mortar bed of 1-part cement to 3 or 4 parts sharp sand.
-The mortar bedding should be laid to give a thickness between 30mm and 40mm (which reduces to approximately 25mm after tamping down the paving); however, some adjustment may be necessary to ensure that the units are fully supported and do not rock or move.
-A bonding agent can be added to the mortar to assist bonding.
+The mortar bedding should be laid to give a thickness between 30mm and no more than 40mm (which reduces to approximately 25mm after tamping down the paving); however, some adjustment may be necessary to ensure that the units are fully supported and do not rock or move.